 Beverages with caffeine such as coffee, espresso and soft drinks may help offset daytime sleepiness.
-It's best to time caffeine use so that it doesn't make it even more difficult to fall asleep or sleep well.
+Drink caffeinated drinks judiciously.
+Avoid caffeinated beverages after midday since caffeine consumed after that time may make it even more difficult to fall asleep or sleep well.

 - Sack RL.
 Jet lag.
 The New England Journal of Medicine.
 2010;362:440.

 - Sateia M. Jet lag disorder.
 In: International Classification of Sleep Disorders.
 3rd ed.
 Darien, Ill.: American Academy of Sleep Medicine; 2014. http://www.aasmnet.org/EBooks/ICSD3.
 Accessed July 6, 2015.